ultravideo/kvazaar/README.md

 ###Code documentation

 You can generate Doxygen documentation pages by running the command "doxygen docs.doxy".
-Here is a rough schetch of the module structure:
+Here is a rough sketch of the module structure:
 ![Kvazaar module hierarchy](https://github.com/ultravideo/kvazaar/blob/master/doc/kvazaar_module_hierarchy.png)

 ###For version control we try to follow these conventions: